World Opponent Network: History

 Meanwhile, in 2001, Valve (which had a publishing and distribution agreement with Sierra) was secretly working on their own competing service, Steam.
 Sierra and Vivendi Universal (the current owner of Sierra and WON.net) did not learn of this until March 2002 when Valve announced Steam's beta release at GDC 2002.
 This only added to the current rift between Sierra and Valve.
 Shortly after the release of Steam beta, all of Valve's WON-enabled titles (Half-Life and its mods) were patched to run on Steam instead.
 Valve shut down the last of its WON servers on July 31, 2004.

 Also in 2001, Raven Software took their popular title, Soldier of Fortune, off of WON.net and over to GameSpy instead.

 Many of Sierra's long-running titles were shut down on August 16, 2007.
 The last of Sierra's and Activision's WON servers (now in the hands of Activision and Vivendi Games) were shut down on November 1, 2008.

+Despite Valve's role as a third-party client rather than an owner, a misconception later emerged that Valve had acquired WON from Flipside.com in 2001.
+This claim circulated in gaming publications and online sources for years.
+The error gained legal significance when plaintiffs in In re Valve Antitrust Litigation (W.D.
+Wash.
+2021) cited the supposed acquisition as foundational to their antitrust theory.
+In May 2024, Valve employee Erik Johnson submitted a declaration stating under oath that "Valve never acquired or owned WON."
+The misconception is further contradicted by the fact that Sierra/Activision continued operating WON servers until November 2008, seven years after the alleged acquisition.